lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/applyCopies.md

-Applies the copy configuration to the given path, and returns the path of the desired copy.
+Make the copies of the file which path was given, based on the defined configuration, and returns the path of the desired copy.
 See more information in the [UploadGems conception notes](https://github.com/lingtalfi/Light_UploadGems/blob/master/doc/pages/conception-notes.md).